 ADHD Ireland is governed by a Board of Management, made up of:

-Dr. Kate Carr Fanning is an Assistant Professor of Childhood, Youth, and Education Studies in Coventry University, UK.
-Kate is a psychologist specialising in education.
-She completed her Ph.D. in Trinity College Dublin focused on the inclusion of learners with ADHD in mainstream schools in Ireland.
-Kate is a Fellow of the Higher Education Authority (HEA) and an active experienced researcher – at national and international levels.
-Her research interests and expertise focus on ADHD, with particular expertise in creative methods and communication techniques for working with children with ADHD, children and student voice, and designing and testing school-based interventions for ADHD (including a focus on developing inclusive practice, socio-emotional development, and a strengths-based approach).
-Kate is passionate about participatory research and practice, and strongly believes in working ‘with’ stakeholders (e.g. parents, teachers and children) to support children with ADHD.
+Dr. Kate Carr Fanning Dr. Kate Carr Fanning, Psychologist, is an Assistant Professor, the Director of Inclusive Education, and the Programmes Director for both the Masters in Education (Inclusive Education) and the Postgraduate Diploma in Special Educational Needs in UCD.
+She completed her Ph.D. in Trinity College Dublin, is a Fellow of the Higher Education Authority (HEA) and is an active experienced researcher – at national and international levels.
 Kate has over ten years of experience working with ADHD and SEN charities in Ireland, across Europe, and in the USA.
 In the past, Kate has delivered our parenting course and Solution Focused Brief Therapy (SFBT) groups.
-At present, she is also on the professional advisory board of ADHD Europe and ADDISS, UK.
-She is involved in a range of national and international patient advocacy organisations, at several levels including research, practical service provision, advocacy, publications and lobbying.
+She is involved in a range of national and international patient advocacy organisations, at several levels including research, practical service provision, advocacy, publications, and lobbying.

 Dr. Sonia Morris is a psychologist with an interest in developmental disorders.
 She completed a PhD in autism in Trinity College Dublin, and worked in the Institute of Education in DCU researching inclusion, adapting curricula for special educational needs, and evaluating lessons for citizenship education.
 Sonia is currently back in education, completing a Doctorate in Clinical Psychology.
 She continues to research ways of reducing the stigma associated with additional needs in Irish schools.
 Sonia delivers the Solution Focused Group Therapy groups for ADHD Ireland.